 The School's focus on formation of the whole person results in men who exemplify the ideal described in The Profile of the Graduate.
 The more than 10,000 graduates — Men for Others — serve as leaders in communities throughout the globe.
 As described by Jesuit president Mike Earsing, "Our students are not just called to be the best in the world; they are called to be the best for the world."

-Jesuit College Preparatory School of Dallas is fully accredited by the Southern Association of Colleges and Schools, the Texas Catholic Conference Education Department, and recognized by the Texas Educational Agency.
-The school is also affiliated with the National Catholic Educational Association and the Jesuit Secondary Education Association.
+Jesuit College Preparatory School of Dallas is fully accredited by AdvancED (formerly the Southern Association of Colleges and Schools), the Texas Catholic Conference Education Department, and recognized by the Texas Educational Agency.
+The School is also affiliated with the National Catholic Educational Association and the Jesuit Schools Network (JSN).

 Jesuit College Preparatory School of Dallas does not tolerate sexual abuse, sexual activity, hazing or bullying, whether perpetrated by adults or students.
 The School takes its role of partnering with parents very seriously, and as such, is vitally concerned about the safety and well-being of our students, as well as the protection of the faculty, staff and guests who participate in the many activities that we sponsor.